We've Got It Goin' On: Critical reception

-Larry Flick from Billboard wrote that the "photogenic young male quintet looks ready to jump into the void long left open by the now-absent New Kids On The Block.
+Larry Flick from Billboard wrote, "Photogenic young male quintet looks ready to jump into the void long left open by the now-absent New Kids On The Block.
 They harmonize, grunt, and chant with faux-street authority over a Euro-savvy pop/jeep groove.
 Odds are good that they will go home winners."
-Dave Sholin from the Gavin Report noted that "ranging in age from 15 to 22, this Orlando-based quintet counts acts like Boyz II Men, Shai and Jodeci among their influences.
+Dave Sholin from the Gavin Report noted that ranging in age from 15 to 22, "this Orlando-based quintet counts acts like Boyz II Men, Shai and Jodeci among their influences.
 The approach though is very much their own and the music fills a void on Top 40 right now.
 They shouldn't have to wait long to go on playlists."
+Caroline Sullivan from The Guardian commented in her review of the album, "However, they muster an unexpected guttural naughtiness on 'We've Got It Goin' On' that keeps things from hitting Boyzone-like depths of sickliness."

-Caroline Sullivan from The Guardian commented in her review of the album, "However, they muster an unexpected guttural naughtiness on We Got It Goin' On that keeps things from hitting Boyzone-like depths of sickliness."
 Pan-European magazine Music & Media said, "The two cousins from Kentucky and their three Florida friends are no strangers to Boyz II Men's brand of soulful spine-chilling harmonizing, and they do it with style."
 They also described the song as both "up-tempo" and "infectious".
-A reviewer from Music Week rated it four out of five, adding, "They're America's New Kids but Backstreet Boys' first single sounds more like MN8.
+Music Week gave it four out of five, adding, "They're America's New Kids but Backstreet Boys' first single sounds more like MN8.
 It's powerful, dirty, soulful and commercial enough to catch on in the UK."
+Gavin Reeve from Smash Hits gave it a top score of five out of five and named it Best New Single, writing, "This, their debut single is a funky cros between MN8 'I've Got a Little Something for You' and the "Mr So-oft" chewy mint ads and it's catchier than the fearsome cold that's going round our office.
+So clear some space on your walls, practise saying "Take Who?" and get ready to fall in love.
+There is no escape!"

 Chart performance

-"We've Got It Goin' On" was successful on the charts in Europe, becoming a major hit.
-It climbed into the Top 10 in Austria (number three), Belgium, France, Germany, the Netherlands, Scotland, Switzerland (number three) and the United Kingdom, as well as on the Eurochart Hot 100, where it reached number five.
-In the UK, the single peaked at number three in its second run on the UK Singles Chart, on August 18, 1996.
-Additionally, "We've Got It Goin' On" was a Top 20 hit in Denmark, Finland, Iceland, Ireland and Sweden.
-Outside Europe, it hit number 15 on the Canadian Hot 100, number 36 in New Zealand, number 69 on the US Billboard Hot 100 and number 74 in Australia.
-The single earned a gold record in Austria and Germany, with a sale of 15,000 and 250,000 units.
+"We've Got It Goin' On" entered the top 10 in Austria (#3), Belgium (Flanders and Wallonia), France, Germany (#4), the Netherlands, Switzerland (#3) and the United Kingdom, as well as on the Eurochart Hot 100, where it reached number five in March 1996.
+In the UK, the single peaked at number three during its second run on the UK Singles Chart, on August 18, 1996.
+Additionally, "We've Got It Goin' On" was a top-20 hit in Denmark, Finland, Iceland, Ireland, and Sweden.
+Outside Europe, it reached number 11 on the Canadian Singles Chart, number 36 in New Zealand, number 69 on the US Billboard Hot 100, and number 74 in Australia.
+The single received a gold record in Austria (25,000), Belgium (25,000) and Germany (250,000).